Preparing students for future success

 Hometown: Houghton Lake, Michigan

-How do you plan to use this position or experience to create change?
+This summer, I’m interning with the Iowa Chapter of the Sierra Club, where I’ll be conducting legal research on environmental issues, including nuclear energy regulation and water pollution concerns specific to Iowa.
+This support will provide me with a genuine opportunity to focus on legal work that impacts communities at the local level, deepening my understanding of the intersection of advocacy and policy in practice.
+Law is an incredible tool for preserving essential parts of the human experience, including nature.
+Environmental/public interest work provides me the opportunity to align my professional interests with my personal ones.
 I’m excited to engage with the law in action, observing both its immediate impact and its potential to advance long-term goals through community-centered work.
 By embracing a people-focused approach, I hope to gain a clearer sense of how my contributions can create meaningful change and help shape the direction of my future work.

 Sean Hilzendeger, Class of 2027

-Hometown: West Des Moines, IA
+Hometown: West Des Moines, Iowa

 Mateen Karimi, Class of 2026

-Hometown: Iowa City, IA
+Hometown: Iowa City, Iowa

 Megan LeBlanc, Class of 2027